KPro1982/TeleportEverything/TeleportEverything/README.md

 You can find Valheim's Languages list [here](https://valheim-modding.github.io/Jotunn/data/localization/language-list.html).

-Currently we have these translations in the mod: `English, French, German, Portuguese_Brazilian and Russian`.
-You can send me your translation on odin plus discord if you want it added to the mod and available to other players in a later release.
+Currently we have these translations in the mod: `English, French, German, Portuguese_Brazilian, Russian and Spanish`.
+You can send me your translation on odin plus discord if you want it added to the mod and available to other players in a later version.

 ## Installation Notes